 Atmos is a lot like 4K, in a way

-If everything sounds right to you, Dolby outlines five other primary sources for Atmos content, including games on PS4, Blu-ray, TV shows and movies from Netflix, content on the Amazon Fire TV and, lastly, films on Vudu, the Walmart-owned video streaming service.
+If everything sounds right to you, Dolby outlines three other primary sources for Atmos content, including games on PC like Star Wars Battlefront and Battlefield 1, Blu-rays and movies from Vudu, the Walmart-owned video streaming service.
 Now, problematically at the time of testing, I didn't have all of these on hand - and I expect you might find yourself in a similar situation.

 The big question: Should you upgrade your system to Dolby Atmos?